 This is the page for embeddable widgets shared by both Illinois workNet and Illinois Open Education Resources.
-Use the menu to the left to navigate between widgets.
-Each page will provide you with an overview and either a code generator, or a link to the code generator page.
-If you need any assistance please use the Contact Us link in the footer of this website.
+Use the menu on the left to navigate between widgets.
+Each page will provide an overview and either a code generator, or a link to the code generator page.
+If you need assistance, please use the Contact Us link in the footer of this website.

 This widget is embedded on your page as an iframe.
 Iframes typically default to 300 pixels wide by 200 pixels high.
 This is quite small.
-In addition, the content shown by the widget is not of a fixed height.
+The content shown by the widget is not of a fixed height.
 The following tips will help you work through these problems.
-Don't worry, it's not a difficult, scary problem.
+Don't worry, it's not difficult.
 It's really easy.